franciscorafart/learning-notes/comptia/1-motherboards.md

 Two types of expansion slot interface
 1. PCIe (Peripheral Component Interconnect Express Interface)

-- point-to-point serial communication.
+- point-to-point Serial communication.
 Each point-to-point connection is a link.
     - Transfer rates measured in GT/s (gigatransfers per second)
 - Each PCIe adapter supports a specific number of lanes x1, x4, x8, x16
     A card can go in a port with equal or greater number of lanes (Ex. x8 card will fit x8 and x16 slots)